nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/.github/CONTRIBUTING.md

 ## Pipeline contribution conventions

-To make the {{ cookiecutter.short_name }} code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the {{ cookiecutter.name }} code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

 ### Adding a new step